 The bus stopped for breakfast.
 Fully fueled up, we headed into the Cordillera Blancas.

 I kept telling myself that my anxiety was unnecessary.
 I couldn’t feel the altitude at breakfast, so how bad could it be?

-Section 1: The Valley
+Laguna 69 Hike, Section 1: The Valley

-The Laguna 69 hike started like most hikes that are going to kick your ass: a gentle stroll.
+The Laguna 69 hike started the way most hikes that are going to kick your ass begin: a gentle stroll.
 It was actually quite pretty.
 We were all hiking alongside a river between two giant, snow-covered glaciers looming in the distance.
 The valley was very grassy and was filled with these unique, fascinating looking Queñua trees.
 These hardy trees are the only ones that can grow above 5000 meters.
 They look like big manzanita trees and their bark is made up of paper thin pieces.

 Handling the Altitude Change while Hiking Laguna 69

 As soon as I felt exhaustion set in, I came up with a time regimen.
 I would drink water as needed, but I had to keep walking.
 Only in dire straights (or to take photos) would I stop and catch my breath for one minute.
 Every hour, I would stop for a snack.
 My hope was to hit the end of each section when I snacked, thus staying on time.
 I allowed myself to slow my pace as I hiked through the valley, feeling slightly more confident that my plan would work.
 Slow and steady wins the race, right?

 The valley ended.
 I felt the trail ascend and I looked at my watch.
 10:15 AM.
 It was time for lunch.

 Laguna 69 Hike, Section 2: Switchbacks